aaltogamers/AG_web/src/content/about.md

 ## Contact

 Want to get in touch with us?
-Contact us at with your questions at &nbsp;&nbsp;
+Contact us with your questions at &nbsp;&nbsp;\
 [board@aaltogamers.fi](mailto:board@aaltogamers.fi)